N.U.in and Northeastern’s Curriculum

 Q. How do I find out which N.U.in location is the best academic fit for me?

-A. Your App Status Check Student Admissions portal will show you all of the N.U.in locations matched to your major and college.
+A. Your App Status Check Student Admissions portal will show you each of the N.U.in locations matched to your major and College.
 If you are not seeing a potential location listed in your portal, this means the courses you need for your major and college are not available as part of the curriculum offered with the partner school at that location.

 Q. How is my academic compatibility determined?

-A. Northeastern’s Global Experience Office’s Academic Integration & Planning team works closely with academic colleges and departments as well as our international partners to ensure the best possible slate of courses for students.
-Students participating in the N.U.in program take courses that meaningfully contribute to their academic progress at Northeastern during their N.U.in fall semester: classes that fulfill major, NUpath, and elective requirements.
+A. Northeastern’s Global Experience Office’s Academic Integration & Planning team works closely with academic Colleges and departments as well as our international partners to ensure the best possible slate of courses for N.U.in students.
+Students participating in The N.U.in program take courses that meaningfully contribute to their academic progress at Northeastern during their N.U.in fall semester: classes that fulfill major, NUpath, and elective requirements.

 Q. How does Northeastern decide which N.U.in locations I am eligible for?